-The new Ramon International Airport, also known as Eilat Ilan and Assaf Ramon Airport, is a green field airport being constructed on a 1,976-acre site in Timna Valley, 19km north of Eilat city, Israel.
+The new Ramon International Airport, also known as Eilat Ilan and Assaf Ramon Airport, is a greenfield airport constructed on a 1,976-acre site in Timna Valley, 19km north of Eilat city, Israel.

-It will replace two existing airports serving the city, including the Eilat Airport and Ovda Airport, and will become a new international gateway to the Southern Israel.
-The Israel Airport Authority (IAA) is responsible for airport construction and operation.
+It replaced two existing airports serving the city, Eilat Airport and Ovda Airport, as a new international gateway to the Southern Israel.
+The airport is built and operated by the Israel Airport Authority (IAA).

-The airport will have an initial capacity to handle two million passengers a year, which will be expanded to 4.2 million passengers a year by 2030.
+The airport has an initial capacity to handle two million passengers a year, which will be expanded to 4.2 million passengers a year by 2030.

-Estimated to cost $445.85m, the airport construction was started in 2013 and completion is scheduled for 2017.
-Once operational, the airport will handle all the domestic flights currently being handled by the Eilat Airport, and low-cost and charter flights being handled by Ovda Airport.
+Construction started in 2013 and was completed in January 2019 at a cost of $445.85m.
+The airport handles all the domestic flights that were earlier handled by the Eilat Airport, and low-cost and charter flights handled by Ovda Airport.

 Passenger terminal at new Ramon airport

-The green field airport will feature a single passenger terminal, which will occupy 30,000m² area.
-Designed to blend seamlessly into the surrounding area of Negev desert, the aiport's architecture has been inspired from the shape of the desert boulders.
+The greenfield airport features a single passenger terminal, which occupies 30,000m².
+Designed to blend seamlessly into the surrounding area of Negev desert, the airport’s architecture has been inspired by the shape of the desert boulders.

-The terminal will feature a common area for both arriving and departing passengers decorated with sceneries of the desert and red mountains.
-It will have 32 check-in counters and eight gates for transport buses and other facilities including tourist information centre, foreign exchange centre and transportation service centres.
+The terminal features a common area for both arriving and departing passengers decorated with sceneries of the desert and red mountains.
+It has 32 check-in counters and eight gates for transport buses and other facilities, including a tourist information centre, foreign exchange centre and transportation service centres.

-Concessions include duty-free shops, restaurants, luggage storage, lost and found centres and prayer rooms will occupy approximately 13,320m².
+Concessions including duty-free shops, restaurants, luggage storage, lost and found centres and prayer rooms occupy approximately 13,320m².

 New Ramon international airport runway

-The airport runway, to be designated 01/19, will be 3,600m-long and 45m-wide and will be extended by an additional 7.5m on both sides of its shoulder.
-It will be able to accommodate all types of aircraft including large jumbo jets.
+The airport runway designated 01/19, is 3,600m-long and 45m-wide and will be extended by an additional 7.5m on both sides of its shoulder.
+It accommodates all types of aircraft, including large jumbo jets.

 Aircraft aprons and other infrastructure

-A new apron with a total of 29 parking places to accommodate aircraft of all sizes will be developed.
-From these, nine will be available for large and wide-body aircraft such as B747 jets and 16 for general aviation.
+A new apron with a total of 29 parking places to accommodate aircraft of all sizes has been developed.
+From these, nine are available for large wide-body aircraft such as B747 jets and 16 for general aviation.

-Other infrastructure planned for the airport include taxiways, an advanced energy centre, a fire station, cargo and freight operation facilities, helipad, a luggage sorting system, and support areas that meet international standards.
+Other infrastructure planned for the airport includes taxiways, an advanced energy centre, a fire station, cargo and freight operation facilities, helipad, a luggage sorting system, and support areas that meet international standards.

-Also constructed will be a car parking facility for private and public vehicles and a four-lane road connecting the airport with the city centre.
+The car parking facility for private and public vehicles and a four-lane road connecting the airport with the city centre has also been built.

 State-of-the-art technologies at the New Ramon airport

-The airport will feature one of the most advanced baggage screening systems called hold baggage screening (HBS), which is an automatic security check system for inspecting passenger luggage.
+The airport features one of the most advanced baggage screening systems called hold baggage screening (HBS), which is an automatic security check system for inspecting passenger luggage.

-Advanced surface movement guidance and control systems (A-SMGCS) will be used to monitor and control the ground traffic operations, while the entire airport management will be supported by operational readiness, activation and transition (ORAT) micromanagement platform.
+Advanced surface movement guidance and control systems (A-SMGCS) are used to monitor and control the ground traffic operations, while the entire airport management is supported by operational readiness, activation and transition (ORAT) micromanagement platform.

-For flight plan information, surveillance data will be integrated with sensis safety logic conflict detection, alerting algorithms and electronic flight strip system (EFS).
+For flight plan information, surveillance data is integrated with sensis safety logic conflict detection, alerting algorithms and electronic flight strip system (EFS).

 Air traffic control tower (ATCT) and ground transportation

-A new air traffic control tower (ATCT) is being constructed at the airport at a height of 45m.
-A new shuttle service with a frequency of 15 minutes will link the airport with the city centre for transporting passengers to and from the city.
+A new air traffic control tower (ATCT) was constructed at the airport with a height of 45m.
+A new shuttle service with a frequency of 15 minutes links the airport with the city centre for transporting passengers to and from the city.

-A fleet of modern air-conditioned vehicles with multilingual drivers and assistants will be used for the shuttle service.
-Due to the prolonged construction period of the shuttle link, however, other transportation means such as taxis and buses will be available initially.
+A fleet of modern air-conditioned vehicles with multilingual drivers and assistants is used for the shuttle service.

 The project management and supervision contract for the project was awarded to Gadish Group Engineering & Management company.

-Mer will incorporate its secure-M NG command and control system into the airport's command and control centre.
-The system will interface with the internal operational and security systems in the airport and will control all other components to provide a comprehensive command and control solution.
+Mer incorporated its secure-M NG command and control system into the airport’s command and control centre.
+The system interfaces with the internal operational and security systems in the airport and controls all other components to provide a comprehensive command and control solution.

-The Keren Kayemeth LeIsrael Jewish National Fund (KKL-JNF) is constructing two protective ramparts that will help prevent flooding and erosion of the runway.
+The Keren Kayemeth LeIsrael Jewish National Fund (KKL-JNF) constructed two protective ramparts that help prevent flooding and erosion of the runway.